-With Ramadan nearing by, I thought its time to shed some light and information about the holy month of Ramadan.
+With Ramadan gracing us, I thought its time to shed some light and information about the holy month.

 Millions of Muslims around the world mark the start of Ramadan — a month of intense prayer, dawn-to-dusk fasting, and nightly feasts.
 There are a lot of questions being asked on how the process is for Muslims?
 Why do they fast?
 Who gets exempted from fasting?